 - Jury Award for best short or feature length fiction or documentary film

+Due to cancellation of our festival both 2020 and 2021, we will be communicating about a new theme that goes along witht the international developments due to Covid-19.
 The objective of the theme ‘Reconciliation - the Ecosystem’, is provoking reflection on the conflicts with the climate, democracy, economy, capitalism, racism, migration and ourselves.
+We want to return that reflection toward ourselfves and analyse ourselfs through the theme "Recolonization of the Self".

-All entries must reflect such preoccupations, and we ought to consider that inclusivity should not cover fake consciousness.
+All entries we have recieved until so far will be judged equally.
+New entries must reflect such preoccupations, and we ought to consider that inclusivity should not cover fake consciousness.
 Our programmers will analyse all submissions in relation to this theme.

 We accept films from directors from the African continent and the African diaspora worldwide.